utlib/discover-archives/docs/policies/dasc-terms-of-reference.md

 | Bailey Chui                                                         | Victoria University Library - Special Collections                                                                               |
 | Melissa Ritz                                                        | Wycliffe College Archives                                                                                                       |

+Membership list also maintained in the [UTL Staff Directory](https://staff.library.utoronto.ca/node/42472).
 ## E. CHAIRS

 * The Discover Archives Steering Committee is co-chaired by the Digital Initiatives Librarian (ITS) and one repository representative.
 The latter member will serve a term of 2 years.